-If you are not satisfied with this response regarding the number of people that qualify for Temporary Additional Support but have not applied for it, you have the right to seek an investigation and review by the Ombudsman.
+If you are not satisfied with this response regarding the number of beneficiary households eligible for Temporary Additional Support, that have not applied, that include at least one child, you have the right to seek an investigation and review by the Ombudsman.
 Information about how to make a complaint is available at www.ombudsman.parliament.nz or 0800 802 602.